-For it is the act of giving thanks that creates the spiritual experience that provides us with the energy and adventure of ideas, enabling us to return to the world with purpose and universal praise.
+It is the act of giving thanks that creates the spiritual experience that provides us with the energy and adventure of ideas, enabling us to return to the world with purpose and universal praise.
 To celebrate and give thanks for what we have, even if it doesn’t seem like much, bestows us with grace and gives us the courage to go on.
 That, in turn, gives us hope.
 And no one can survive for long without hope.

 Dr. Ronald L. Carter